 Invest in Sports

 Investing in sports is one area we have left to the corporate world.
 We have a perception that the corporates are doing charity or it is part of their CSR when they support a team or a sports personality.
 As we sit and look from a distance, they are making money and branding themselves.
-Football, for instance, has been the most popular sport all over the world with a larger fan base than any other sports, the Kenya football scene is holding ground and investing in the local premier league shall see you not only making money but making the sport better.
+Football, for instance, has been the most popular sport all over the world with a more extensive fan base than any other games, the Kenya football scene is holding ground and investing in the local premier league shall see you not only making money but making the game better.

-We have athletes who get sponsorship and endorsements from international companies, if you are a company why don’t you to invest in our sportsmen and women and in return earn big when they win.
+We have athletes who get sponsorship and endorsements from international companies if you are a company, why don’t you to invest in our sportsmen and women and return, earn big when they win.

 The Entertainment Industry

 It is an industry where serious investors shy away from.
-Very few people really invest in and those are ones who are talented in the specific sectors.
+Hugely few people invest in, and those are ones who are talented in the specific sectors.
 There are many music artists out there waiting for investors who are looking for investment opportunities.
-This is one area that has been avoided for a long time but nobody knows that Music artists, for instance, are now making millions in months.
-Films and Movies are taking shape in the country with many being released each month, Comedy is also an area where investors need to take seriously.
+This is one area that has been avoided for a long time, but nobody knows that Music artists, for instance, are now making millions in months.
+Films and Movies are taking shape in the country with many being released each month, and Comedy is also an area where investors need to take seriously.

 Investing in Kenya: Education

-That said I will part with a quote I came to love I don’t remember the person who said it but I remember it is from one of the prominent business people we have in the country;
+That said I would part with a quote I came to love I don’t remember the person who said it, but I remember it is from one of the prominent business people we have in the country;

 “The main reason we are successful is that we know we are in business to solve problems in the society, not to make money, money only comes in the process.”